sandraKT/sandraKT/README.md

 - 👋 Hi, I’m Sandra Marion Kam Tsemo
 - 👀 I’m interested in Mathematics
 - 🌱 I’m currently doing a PhD in field of Mathematical Modelling
-- 📫 How to reach me sandra.m.k.tsemo@aims-senegal.org
+- 📫 How to reach me sandra.tsemo@leibniz-zmt.de

 <!---
 sandraKT/sandraKT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.